MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 ### Push notifications

 [Push notifications](/windows/apps/windows-app-sdk/notifications/push/index) allow you send information from your cloud service to your app in a performance-optimized way.
 Push notifications include raw notifications, badge notifications, and toast notifications sent from your cloud service.
-- Use push notifications to wake up the app/client rather than always keeping it running to optimize performance on the user’s device. <!--todo: point to appsdk/winui3 guidance when available -->
+- Use push notifications to wake up the app/client rather than always keeping it running to optimize performance on the user's device. <!--todo: point to appsdk/winui3 guidance when available -->
 - Notification channels are not meant to be used to send advertisements.
 - Respect `retry-after` headers – this protects our service and ensures notification delivery success.
 - Remove expired/revoked channels from the system.
 [Windows Notification Service](/windows/apps/design/shell/tiles-and-notifications/windows-push-notification-services--wns--overview) (WNS) does not process requests for expired/revoked channels.
 - Avoid sudden, large bursts of requests to WNS.
 This can lead to throttled responses.
 - Utilize the `MS-CV` header.
 This will help with end-to-end traceability and diagnostics.
-- Have a back-up mechanism for when notifications don’t work.
+- Have a back-up mechanism for when notifications don't work.
 - Use [Azure Notification Hubs](/azure/notification-hubs/notification-hubs-push-notification-overview) (ANH).
 ANH gives you access to engagement features like targeting audiences, scheduling notifications, and broadcasting notifications.
 If you're a Windows-only developer today, using ANH will make it easy for you to transition your notifications infrastructure to other platforms in the future.

 ## Application discovery and management